EOSIO/vt-blockchain-bootcamp-starter/docs/instructions.md

 ## Download VT Blockchain Bootcamp Starter Kit

 The starter kit repository contains an example contract, a frontend that exposes the functionality of the contract and some convenience scripts for managing the blockchain.
-For more information about the starter kit, see the [Github Repo](https://github.com/EOSIO/vt-blockchain-bootcamp-starter)
+For more information about the starter kit, see the [GitHub Repo](https://github.com/EOSIO/vt-blockchain-bootcamp-starter).

 ```bash
 cd ~/VTBootCamp